 Tools and resources

-The following tools and resources are designed to assist allied health practitioners to deliver services that are consistent with the Clinical Framework for the Delivery of Health Services.
+The following tools and resources are designed to assist medical professionals deliver services to work injured patients that are consistent with the Clinical Framework for the Delivery of Health Services.

 Managing physical injuries